tmhglnd/collaborative-coding-practices/README.md

 # 🕹 Excercises

-- Excercise 1
+## Excercise 1

-	- work in pairs in the same instrument
+Code only 1 instrument and work on that code together, slowly changing the instrument to each others taste.
+Try not to remove each others ideas but build upon them.
+Accept decisions from the other even if you don't immediately like them.

-- Excercise 2
+## Excercise 2

+Code only 2 instruments and work only on your instrument individually.
+Listening/reading what the other is doing and adapting your code based on that.
+Divide the arrangement in a way that makes sense for you, for example one person can work on a rhythmic/percussive instrument while the other makes a bass/melodic instrument.

+## Excercise 3

+## Excercise 4

-	- Try changing eachothers code at random and unexpected moments
+Try changing eachothers code at random and unexpected moments

 # 📟 Collaborative Editors